nglinhbao/fintech101/README.md

 `conda create --name myenv python=3.10`

 The last step is installing the packages in requirements.txt.
-There are some version conflicts, however, we want to ignore this for some reasons:
+There are some version conflicts, however, we want to ignore them for some reasons:

 `pip install --no-deps -r requirements.txt`